There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Find accommodation and activities in the Lysefjord area.

 The second-longest fjord in Norway stretches 179 km from the Atlantic Ocean just south of Bergen and all the way to the Hardangervidda mountain plateau in the middle of the country.
-The Hardangerfjord is a national icon, partly due to the incredible springtime apple tree blossom on its steep hillsides.
+The Hardangerfjord is a national icon, partly due to the incredible springtime apple tree blossoms on its steep hillsides.
 This is also the epicentre of Norwegian cider and fruit juice production.

 Its longest side arms are the Sørfjord, where you'll find the popular Trolltunga hike, and the Eidfjord, close to the famous Vøringsfossen waterfall.